 - From March 10 to December 13, the Hozugawa River Boat Ride is open from 9 in the morning until 3 in the afternoon, with hourly boat departures.

-- Then from December 14 to March 9, it is only welcoming visitors from 10 in the morning until 2:30 in the afternoon, with boats leaving every 90 minutes.
+- Then from December 14 to March 9, it only welcomes visitors from 10 in the morning until 2:30 in the afternoon, with boats leaving every 90 minutes.

 Sagano Romantic Train